 Throughout the week we wanted to inspire our students to look at different flowers and try to create their own with various loose parts.
 I printed some colourful pictures and set them out with different materials so that students would look closely at the various flowers.

-Throughout the week we changed up the materials that were set out, and we added real flowers to the table.
+Throughout the week I changed up the materials that were set out, and I added real flowers to the table.

 I love all the beautiful flowers that they created!

 parts of a flower

 At this center, students were encouraged to take a closer look at our flowers and draw or write about what they noticed.
 We had a discussion about the different parts of a plant, and we drew our own flowers and labelled them.

 The plants sparked some great discussions and wonders.
 These two students were talking about this plant and how it grows out of a bulb.
 We found a picture of a bulb to see what it looked like, and they wondered what the flowers were going to look like when they opened up.

 We planted our own seeds for our classroom.
 The test tubes are perfect for showing the roots of a plant as they grow.
 The beans will sprout inside the plastic bag and show how the plant grows.